Oilfield Injury Attorney

-If you or someone you know has been injured as a result of an oil field accident, the attorneys at The Willis Law Firm are here to assist you and help keep the people who are responsible for the accident accountable for their actions.
+If you or someone you know was injured because of an oil field accident, then contact an oilfield accident attorney to hold the people responsible for the accident accountable for their actions.

-Following an oil field accident, you have certain legal rights, and we will ensure that they are protected.
-Our personal injury attorneys in Texas will fight to make sure you receive the compensation that you need and deserve for your lost employment income, medical bills, as well as pain and suffering.
+Following an oilfield accident, you have certain legal rights, and we will ensure that they are protected.
+Our oilfield accident lawyer will fight to make sure you receive the compensation that you need and deserve for your lost employment income, medical bills, as well as pain and suffering.

-You can contact us 24 hours per day, and seven days per week to receive the experienced and aggressive legal representation that you deserve – call (713) 529-9377 or complete our form to receive your free initial consultation today.
+You can contact our oilfield accident attorney 24 hours per day, and seven days per week to receive the experienced and aggressive legal representation that you deserve – call (800) 883-9858 or (713) 529-9377 or complete our form to receive your free initial consultation today.

 Table of Contents